National Aeronautics and Space Administration

-PERSONAL DATA: Born, January 18, 1958 in Superior, Wisconsin, but considers Winter, Wisconsin to be his hometown.
+PERSONAL DATA: Born January 18, 1958, in Superior, Wisconsin, but considers Winter, Wisconsin to be his hometown.
 Married to the former Anna-Marie Moore of Newburgh, New York.
-They have two sons.
+They have two adult sons, two daughters-in-law, and three grandchildren.
 Enjoys running, fishing, camping, skiing, scuba diving and woodworking.
-His parents, Lloyd D. and Eunice A. Williams, reside in Winter, Wisconsin.
-Her mother, Gloria M. Moore, resides in Modena, New York.
-Her father, S. Stevens Moore, is deceased.
+Williams’ parents, Lloyd D. and Eunice A. Williams, are deceased.

-EDUCATION: Graduated from Winter High School, Winter, Wisconsin, in 1976; received a bachelor of science degree in applied science and engineering from the U.S. Military Academy (USMA) in 1980, a master of science degree in aeronautical engineering and the degree of aeronautical engineer from the U.S. Naval Postgraduate School, both in 1987, and a master of arts degree in National security and strategic studies from the U.S. Naval War College in 1996.
+EDUCATION: Graduated from Winter High School, Winter, Wisconsin, in 1976; received a Bachelor of Science Degree in Applied Science and Engineering from the U.S. Military Academy (USMA) in 1980, a Master of Science Degree in Aeronautical Engineering and the Degree of Aeronautical Engineer from the U.S. Naval Postgraduate School, both in 1987, a Master of Arts Degree in National Security and Strategic Studies from the U.S. Naval War College in 1996, and an honorary Doctorate of Business Administration from Johnson and Wales University in 2007.

-ORGANIZATIONS: Association of the U.S. Army, Society of Experimental Test Pilots, Army Aviation Association of America, USMA Association of Graduates, Order of Daedalians, Officer Christian Fellowship, Association of Space Explorers.
+ORGANIZATIONS: Society of Experimental Test Pilots, Association of Space Explorers, Army Aviation Association of America, USMA Association of Graduates, Officer Christian Fellowship.

-SPECIAL HONORS: Graduated first in U.S. Naval Test Pilot School class 103; 1988 Admiral William Adger Moffett Award for Excellence in Aeronautical Engineering, Naval Postgraduate School; 1985 Daedalian Foundation Fellowship Award for Graduate Study in Aeronautics.
-Awarded 2 Defense Superior Service Medals, 2 Legions of Merit, 2 Meritorious Service Medals, the Army Commendation Medal, 3 NASA Space Flight Medals, NASA Distinguished Service and Exceptional Service Medals, and various other service awards.
-Master Army Aviator, Senior Space and Parachutist badges.
-Honorary Doctorate of Business Administration from Johnson and Wales University.
+SPECIAL HONORS: Graduated first in U.S. Naval Test Pilot School class 103 in 1993; Admiral William Adger Moffett Award for Excellence in Aeronautical Engineering in 1988, Naval Postgraduate School; Daedalian Foundation Fellowship Award for Graduate Study in Aeronautics in 1985.
+Awarded two Defense Superior Service Medals, two Legions of Merit, two Meritorious Service Medals, the Army Commendation Medal, three NASA Space Flight Medals, NASA Distinguished Service and Exceptional Service Medals, and various other service awards along with Master Army Aviator, Senior Space and Parachutist badges.

-Williams has logged over 2,500 hours in more than 50 different aircraft.
+Williams has logged approximately 3,000 hours in more than 50 different aircraft.

-SPACE FLIGHT EXPERIENCE: Williams served as flight engineer and lead space walker for STS-101.
-STS-101 Atlantis (May 19-29, 2000) was the third Shuttle mission devoted to International Space Station (ISS) construction.
-Objectives included transporting and installing over 5,000 pounds of equipment and supplies, and included Williams’ first EVA (space walk) lasting nearly 7 hours.
-The mission was accomplished in 155 orbits of the Earth, traveling 4.1 million miles in 236 hours and 9 minutes.
+SPACE FLIGHT EXPERIENCE: Williams served as the flight engineer and lead space walker for space shuttle flight STS-101.
+STS-101 Atlantis (May 19 through May 29, 2000) was the third shuttle mission devoted to space station construction.
+Objectives for the 10-day flight included transporting and installing over 5,000 pounds of equipment and supplies, and included Williams’ first EVA lasting nearly 7 hours.

-Williams served as a Flight Engineer on Expedition 21 and Commanded Expedtion 22, launching from Baikonur on Soyuz TMA 16 on September 30, 2009.
-During his second 6-month stay on board the ISS, Williams again saw the arrival of two space shuttle missions as well as the integration of the Russian Mini-Research Module, the US Tranquility Module, and the Cupola.
-His third flight concluded on March 18, 2010, with the Soyuz TMA 16 landing in Kazakhstan.
+On his third space flight, Williams served as a Flight Engineer on Expedition 21 and commanded Expedition 22, again launching from Baikonur on Soyuz TMA-16 on September 30 and docking on October 2, 2009.
+During his second 6-month stay onboard the International Space Station, Williams again saw the arrival of two space shuttle missions as well as the integration of a Russian Mini-Research Module, the US Tranquility Module, and the Cupola.
+His third flight concluded on March 18, 2010, with the Soyuz landing in Kazakhstan.